LorenzDuremdes/Second-Brain/interpersonal relationship.md

 1. using skills (e.g. effective [[communication]]) to attract girls (fishing analogy)
 	1. You're just selecting for the easiest wins.
 It's like telling guys to only go fishing with their biggest, loudest lure and then saying "If they're gonna bite, they're gonna bite."
 Yes, you will periodically catch fish and then apparently leap to the conclusion that it's not helpful to carry multiple kinds of lures to match different fish and fishing conditions.^[https://www.reddit.com/r/seduction/comments/t1cxou/comment/hyhk3ng/?utm_source=share&utm_medium=web2x&context=3] or any type of relationship

+## complimenting
+1. possibly improve the following^[https://www.instagram.com/p/CakjchqPsL4/]:

+	"I really appreciate that you are so thoughtful of others."
+	1. add an example: "...like last week when you..."

 # [[psychology]]
 1. people who cannot connect through work, friendships, or family usually find other ways of bonding, as through illnesses, lawsuits, or family feud^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 140]